 So, you’re headed out on your first snowshoe adventure.
 You’re in for a treat!
 But, first things first.
 You need a pair of snowshoes.
-With so many models available, it can be tough to choose snowshoes that are right for you as a beginner.
+With so many models available, choosing snowshoes that are right for you as a beginner can be tricky.

-To complicate matters more, a few different factors go into your snowshoe choice.
-One feature I personally tend to gravitate towards, though, is versatility.
+A few factors go into your snowshoe choice, and one feature I tend to gravitate towards is versatility.
 To be fair, certain snowshoes excel in specific terrain or conditions, and there is no single snowshoe that genuinely does it all.
 But, we can get close and look for models that are easy to use, provide decent traction for steep slopes, have good floatation in deep snow, and are at a lower price point.

 1. Wildhorn Outfitters Delano X2

-One of the newest snowshoes on the market, the Delano X2 is truly a versatile snowshoe.
-You’ll have the traction for those steep climbs, the floatation for deep snow, and a comfortable stable binding – for an affordable price!
+One of the newest snowshoes on the market, the Delano X2 is genuinely a versatile snowshoe.
+You’ll have the traction for those steep climbs, the floatation for deep snow, and a comfortable, stable binding – for an affordable price!

 The Delano X2 is available in a 22″ (recommended load of 80-160 lbs / 36-72.5 kg) or 28″ (recommend load 160-235 lbs / 72.5 – 106.5 kg).
 You can find both sizes at Wildhorn Outfitters for USD 159.99.